eqmvii/cursed-word-client/punchlist.md

 # Punchlist

 * Consider real deployment and require infrastructure

-* Add columns to include who guessed and maybe guess button
 * Write up instructions and costs
 * Handle "Nonce too low errors" -- probably coming from trying to respond + mint in rapid succession
 * What happens if you hit 224 words?